 6. The Palais Garnier Paris is the First Signed Building

 The guided tour starts at Rotonde des Abonnées, a circular vestibule used to accommodate spectators arriving by coach.
 This is a space with a rather dark atmosphere.
-Indeed, Charles Garnier wanted to give the spectator the impression to enter a cave before he is dazzled by the Grand Escalier and other theater fires.
+Indeed, Charles Garnier wanted to give the spectator the impression of entering a cave before being dazzled by the Grand Escalier and other theater features.

-On the vestibule’s ceiling, you can see Charles Garnier’s signature, and this is the first time in history that an architect puts his signature in a building.
+On the vestibule’s ceiling, you can see Charles Garnier’s signature, and this is the first time in history that an architect puts his signature on a building.

 7. An Ungrateful Inauguration

 On January 5, 1875, the Opera was officially inaugurated with a lavish performance attended by Marshal MacMahon (the new chief of the French government), the Lord Mayor of London, and King Alfonso XII of Spain.

 Napoleon III, exiled in England since 1871, died in 1873 without seeing the achievement of his work.